 4. Work with people in other communities and regions, including but not limited to other cities served by the Platte River Power Authority, to adopt and achieve greenhouse gas emissions reduction goals similar to those adopted by the City of Fort Collins.

 The FCSG is affiliated with the Northern Colorado Alliance for a Livable Future (NCALF), a grassroots organization comprised of several other independent affiliates in addition to the FCSG.
-NCALF is in the process of incorporating as a non-profit tax exempt organization under section 501(c)3 of the Internal Revenue Code.
+NCALF is incorporated as a non-profit tax exempt organization under section 501(c)3 of the Internal Revenue Code.
 Website: https://ncalf.org/.

 The FCSG is a member of the following coalitions: